When a new student comes to class, the teacher assigns someone to give them a school tour.

 So let’s make a quick list:

-- Checklists help to divide a long tour into steps which makes it possible to take breaks and take a free tour of the product.
+- Checklists help to divide a long tour into steps which makes it possible to take breaks and take an independent tour of the product.

-- Help Centers are more eye-catching and friendly than ‘’contact us’’ or ‘’FAQ’’ pages that are hidden at the bottom of a website.
+- Resource Centers are more eye-catching and friendly than ‘’contact us’’ or ‘’FAQ’’ pages that are hidden at the bottom of a website.

 Linear product tours are not the only option.
 You can do more than just showing automated popups here and there.